mozilla/infosec.mozilla.org/docs/guidelines/risk/rapid_risk_assessment.md

 well.
 You should be able to reformulate what the service does, and the service owner to agree on your formulation.
 Generally, you want to copy a diagram of some sort and have links back to the RRA request bug, and the service's own website (which may be a vendor).
-This is also a good time to mention [the vendor questionnaire](https://docs.google.com/document/d/1idP1gGuEgeinoL6m_hsZ8lQ8wz64BeI-S53n_9kwMkU/edit?usp=sharing) if this is a vendor and it hasn't been filled in.
+This is also a good time to check whether the team requested a vendor assessment using a questionnaire for example.

+[Mozilla Internal Only] Teams can use [this vendor questionnaire](https://docs.google.com/document/d/1idP1gGuEgeinoL6m_hsZ8lQ8wz64BeI-S53n_9kwMkU/edit?usp=sharing) when performing a vendor assessment.

 Feel free to go back to this section at any time to add any further notes.